getodk/docs/docs/collect-settings.rst

 :guilabel:`Finalize forms on import`
 """""""""""""""""""""""""""""""""""""
-  When enabled, forms added directly to the :file:`instances/` directory are automatically set to :formstate:`Finalized`.
+  When enabled, forms added directly to the :file:`instances/` directory are automatically set to `Finalized`.
 This is particularly relevant when putting records for an encrypted form directly to the device because encryption happens on finalization.

 .. _id-settings: